aepereyra/smslock/README.md

 # smslock
 open lock with sms and access list

-This works with raspberry
-this code uses GPIO17 to send open signal
+This works with raspberry and uses GPIO17 to send open signal